dials/dials/doc/sphinx/multi_crystal_analysis.rst

       print result

-We will now briefly describe what is in this script.
+We will now describe what is in this script.
 The first lines are just imports to bring in modules from the Python standard library as well as :samp:`easy_run` and :samp:`easy_mp` from :samp:`libtbx` (part of cctbx) and a class from the :samp:`dials.test` package that simplifies running commands in